 (i) The Electric Energy Services and Sales Agreement by and between Enron Energy Services, Inc. and SBC Services, Inc. effective as of April 1, 2001 shall be deemed to be terminated due to a TELESIS Event of Default occurring as of the day of such Event of Default by TELESIS under Section 27(a)(6) of this Agreement.

-(ii) ENRON shall be entitled to its damages as set forth in Section 28(g) (Early Termination Amount) of the Electric Energy Services and Sales Agreement. [make reciprocal—what is $$ impact on unwinding of new agmt of SBC ] [MCC—We note, don’t we, that while the SBC amount is an LD, the Enron is simply default $$.
-It is difficult to think of it as an LD, notwithstanding what 28(f) says]
+(ii) ENRON shall be entitled to its damages as set forth in Section 28(g) (Early Termination Amount) of the Electric Energy Services and Sales Agreement.

 28(f) Default Damages Being Liquidated Damages.
 The amounts to be paid by either Party pursuant to Sections 28(b) through 28(e) above are hereby deemed to be liquidated damages and the Parties acknowledge that actual damages are difficult or impossible to determine, that otherwise obtaining an adequate remedy is inconvenient and that such liquidated damages constitute a reasonable approximation of the harm or loss attributable to the termination of this Agreement as a result of an Event of Default.

 28(g) Early Termination Amount.
-[MCC—Why ETA?
-If we have the above LD reference?
-Is this in addition?]
-[Have Enron explain and run through various hypotheticals—mitigation required?]

 28(g)(i) Calculation.
 Upon the occurrence of an Event of Default under Sections 27(a)(1) through (a)(4) only, the Non-Defaulting Party shall calculate its Gains, Costs and Losses resulting from such termination into a single net amount (the “Early Termination Amount”), equal to the difference of (a) Gains less (b) the sum of Costs plus Losses.
 If the Early Termination Amount is less than $0, then the Defaulting Party shall pay to the Non-Defaulting Party the absolute value of the Early Termination Amount as provided in Section 28(g)(iii) below.
 If the Early Termination Amount is greater than $0, then no payment to the Non-Defaulting Party shall be made.
 For example, if the Early Termination Amount is -$1, then the Defaulting Party would pay $1 to the Non-Defaulting Party.
 If the Early Termination Amount is $1, then no payment would be made for the Defaulting Party.